trothr/blog/sir.santa/2023/20231116-single-minded-brilliance.md

 Eventually the group managed to acquire a DEC PDP 11, and the rest is history.

+## Bright Boys

+Cutler is credited with creating Windows NT. <br/>
+Before coming to Microsoft and leading the NT development, he was at DEC and drove the VMS project.
+Prior to that, he headed up RSX-11 development.
+There are few men who have such a resume.

+If Cutler is the father of NT, Thompson is the father of Unix.
+Dennis Ritchie was his partner in crime, but he leaned more into C.

+The point of this post is to highlight the consistency originally found in Unix.
+The value of small teams led by smart people with a "system" mindset cannot be overstated and is lost on most contemporary efforts.

 ## References

 Brailsford remembers the Unix revolution